 - Installation Process Log Data — This includes data about the installation process: success/failure, duration, malfunctions, errors, etc.

 - Guide 1: How to Remove Search.sleepshadow.com from Windows.

-- Guide 2: Get rid of Search.sleepshadow.com from Mac OS X.
+- Guide 2: Get rid of Search.sleepshadow.com on Mac OS X.

-- Guide 3: Remove Search.sleepshadow.com from Google Chrome.
+- Guide 3: Remove Search.sleepshadow.com in Google Chrome.

 - Guide 4: Erase Search.sleepshadow.com from Mozilla Firefox.

 - Guide 5: Uninstall Search.sleepshadow.com from Microsoft Edge.

 - Guide 7: Eliminate Search.sleepshadow.com from Internet Explorer.